shashwatsaini/ACCORD-Web-App/README.md

 ## Requirements

 Install all dependencies through `requirements.txt`.
+Add keys for Google Gemini to `keys.json`.
 Run the application using `app.py`.

 ## Features